vipulshah31120/Market_Basket_Analysis/README.md

 # Market_Basket_Analysis
 The goal of this project is to conduct a Market Basket Analysis for an online retailer specializing in novelty gifts.
-The retailer wants to leverage historical transaction data to identify patterns and associations between purchased items, which can be used for cross-promotional strategies and inventory management
+The retailer wants to leverage historical transaction data to identify patterns and associations between purchased items, which can be used for cross-promotional strategies and inventory management.
+For breif understanding: Powerpoint Presentation has also been uploaded.